haihala/whoops-all-grapplers/docs/1. Projects/Tasks/Combo structure.md

 	- -> Minimal cases lead to the smallests spreadsheets -> least exceptions
 - Meaningful distinctions
 	- normal/special
-	- EX or no
+	- Amount of bar used
 	- Projectile/attack/throw/movement
 		- Projectile/attack/throw should be on the same level
 		- Dash canceling should be a thing, at least after upgrades
 		- Jump canceling is a bit weird
 	- Button
 		- Equipment button makes it not obvious if a button is supposed to be "heavier" or "faster"

-- Longest obvious cancel chain: normal->special->ex
+Boils down to two rules
+1. Normals cancel into specials
+2. Moves cancel into ones with a higher bar consumption

+Those two rules will mean that (eventually), normal, special, ex, super is completely sensible and logical.

+Notes:
 - Without items, jumps are normals and dashes are specials
-	- After an item, forward dash gains ex canced properties (FADC)
+- After an item, forward dash can use a bar (FADC)
 	- Will use meter if needed

 ## EX moves
 - Ex moves could be cancelled into anything